 Regulation Intent Issue Clarification

 62. Re-assess, Relevant Cor ncerns

-Service agencies are required to re-assess a host family's suitability in the following circumstances: where the service agency, individual or natural family has any significant concerns about the placement (Policy Directives for Service Agencies regarding the Host Family Program 1.0) To reassess the host family's suitability to continue to be a host family provider when there are relevant concerns about the placement .
+Service agencies are required to re-assess a host family's suitability in the following circumstances: where the service agency, individual or natural family has any significant concerns about the placement (Policy Directives for Service Agencies regarding the Host Family Program 1.0) To reassess the host family's suitability to continue to be a host family provider when there are significant concerns about the placement .
 Does the ministry require annual re-assessments of the host family's suitability?
-No. The ministry requires that agencies re-assess a host family's suitability in any of the following circumstances: • any significant changes involving the Host Family, the individual, and/or their living situation -(e.g. physical/mental illness, death of a family member, accident); • when a new person is living in the home on a full-time or part-time basis; • when the primary caregiver in the host family is unable to continue providing care to the individual; • where the service agency, individual or natural family has any significant concerns about the placement.
+No. The ministry requires that agencies re-assess a host family's suitability in any of the following circumstances: any significant changes involving the Host Family, the individual, and/or their living situation -(e.g. physical/mental illness, death of a family member, accident); when a new person is living in the home on a full-time or part-time basis; when the primary caregiver in the host family is unable to continue providing care to the individual; where the service agency, individual or natural family has any significant concerns about the placement.

-Regulation Intent Issue Clarification 63.
+Regulation Intent lssue Clarification 63.
 Signed Written Agreem 63.
-Signed Written Agreement The service agency must have a signed written agreement in place with the host family for new placement and existing placements that includes certain minimum requirements regarding the provision of services to the individual with a developmental disability.
-(Policy Directives for Service Agencies regarding the Host Family Program 2.0) To provide a shared understanding of the agency's expectation of the host family and the oversight the agency will provide.
+Signed Written Agreement The service agency must have a signed written agreement in place with the host family for a new placement and existing placements that includes certain minimum requirements regarding the provision of services to the individual with a developmental disability.
+(Policy Directives for Service Agencies regarding the Host Family Program 2.0) To set out minimum requirements that a service agency must include in its service agreement with a Host Family.
 Does the ministry require the signed service agreement the service agency has in place with the home provider to be updated annually?
 The policy directive does not specify how often a service agreement has to be reviewed and signed.
 MCSS recommends that the service agency seek independent legal advice when developing a service agreement template and develop a schedule for reviewing the agreements with host families to ensure agreements are up to date and meet all of the ministry requirements.

-Regulation Intent Issue Clarification 82.
-Service Agreement/ Co nfirmation of Insurance Service Agreement/ Co Service agencies shall have a signed service agreement with the host family for each placement that addresses confirmation of insurance coverage carried by the host family, as may be applicable and appropriate e.g., home insurance, liability insurance, vehicle insurance.
-(Policy Directives for Service Agencies regarding the Host Family Program 2.0) To promote a shared understanding of the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
-The signed service agreement with the host family must confirm the insurance coverage carried by the host family.
-What does the ministry review to confirm insurance coverage?
+Regulation Intent lssue Clarification 82.
+Service Agreement/ Confirmation of Insurance Service agencies shall have a signed service agreement with the host family for each placement that addresses confirmation of insurance coverage carried by the host family, as may be applicable and appropriate e.g., home insurance, liability insurance, vehicle insurance.
+(Policy Directives for Service Agencies regarding the Host Family Program 2.0) To ensure a shared understanding of the requirements regarding the host family placement, agencies are required to have a signed, written agreement in place between the agency and the host family that outlines the agency's expectations of the host family and the support and oversight the agency will provide.
+The signed service agreement with the host family must confirm the insurance coverage, as may be applicable and appropriate, carried by the host family.
+What does the ministry review to confirm that this requirement is met?
 How is "applicable and appropriate" determined?
-The inspector would review the service agreement between the service agency and the Host Family provider to confirm whether it addresses the insurance coverage carried by the host family.
+The inspector would review the service agreement between the service agency and the Host Family provider to confirm whether it addresses the requirement for insurance coverage to be carried by the host family.
 The policy directive does not indicate what insurance coverage for the host family is applicable and appropriate.
-The service agency is required to make this determination.
-The ministry recommends service agencies seek independent legal and other professional (e.g. an insurer) advice with respect to what type of insurance coverage is required to be carried by the host family.
+The service agency is required to make this determination, based on the specific situation.
+The ministry recommends service agencies seek independent legal and other professional (e.g. an insurer's) advice with respect to what type of insurance coverage is required to be carried by the host family in the circumstances.